 - We are actively engaged in a forest management plan to ensure a healthy future for our 335 acres of forest on the property.

+… How does this affect our local economy?
 Local ingredients don’t just taste good.
 They also contribute to the local economy, assuring both better food and more profitable farming for future generations.
 They also help address issues of food access and affordability.
 It’s a beautiful thing: local farmers grow the food, and our entire community benefits.
-That’s why we are committed to changing the demand curve for sustainably grown local food and building a value chain that is equitable for all.
+That’s why we are committed to changing the demand curve for sustainably, regeneratively grown local food and building a value chain that is equitable for all.
+Our vision is to help create a thriving regional food system connecting farmers and culinary professionals around shared values of regenerative food, health and equity.
 Why is this critical?